1250 E. Sherwood Drive

-Special Needs Trust
+Special Needs Trusts (SNT)

-Planning for heirs with special needs takes a great amount of care and detail to ensure the plan does not negatively affect the heir, yet works in conjunction with your goals and their needs.
+Planning for heirs with special needs takes a great amount of care and detail to ensure the plan does not negatively affect the heir; yet works in conjunction with your goals and their needs.

-Special needs heirs, as the term is commonly used, generally include persons with physical and mental disabilities.
+Who are Special Needs heirs?
+Special needs heirs, as the term is commonly used, generally include per-sons with physical and mental disabilities.

-Often heirs with special needs require assistance with managing their assets, deciding when distributions should be made, and in many cases ensuring the heir maintains public benefits, usually through the Medicaid or supplemental security income (SSI) program.
+Why do they Need Protection?
+Often heirs with special needs require assistance with managing their as-sets, deciding when distributions should be made, and in many cases ensuring the heir maintains public benefits, usually through the Medicaid or supplemental security income (SSI) program.

-A third party (such as a parent, sibling or grandparent) may set up such a trust for the disabled individual.
+What type of Special Needs Trusts are Available?
+A third party (such as a parent, sibling, or grandparent) may set up such a trust for the disabled individual.
 Generally, this type of trust provides for a trustee to make distributions for the benefit of the trust beneficiary on terms established by the creator of the trust.
 To enable the trust beneficiary to receive public benefits, careful drafting of the trust is required.
 The trustee is usually given very broad (and discretionary) powers to make distributions to the trust beneficiary for his or her special needs.